MicrosoftDocs/xamarin-docs/docs/essentials/secure-storage.md

 # [iOS](#tab/ios)

-When developing on the iOS Simulator it is required to enable the Keychain entitlement and add a Keychain group with the application's package identifier.
+When developing on the iOS simulator, enable the **Keychain** entitlement and add a keychain access group for the application's bundle identifier.

-Open the Entitlements.plist in the iOS project and find the Keychain entitlement and enable it.
+Open the **Entitlements.plist** in the iOS project and find the **Keychain** entitlement and enable it.
 This will automatically add the application's identifier as a group.

 In the project properties under iOS Bundle Signing set the **Entitlements.plist** in the Custom Entitlements.